 - Kami Rita Sherpa reached the summit of Everest a record 22 times.
-He intends to summit Everest up to 25 times before retiring.
+He has reached the summit of Everest 25 times in 2021.

 - Apa Sherpa is the first person to have climbed Everest 21 times – a fellow Sherpa has broken this record.